algb12/GraphDS/README.md

 ## In case of bugs and/or suggestions
 If, for any reason, there is a bug found in GraphDS, please message me on GitHub or send me an email to: <algb12.19@gmail.com>.
 The same goes for any suggestions.

 Despite thorough unit testing, bugs will inevitably appear, so please open up any issues on GitHub if they arise!
+Currently, PHP 5.3 and onwards is supported, although at least PHP 5.6 is recommended.